BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 a component in a blue print is called _Artifact_, artifacts can have configurable parameters, which can be limited according to policies. for example, an artifact can be a VM, and the parameter being the compute type.

 Blueprint have versions, so they can be updated with incremental improvements.
-Each resource created by a blueprint maintains the connection to the blueprint (and the version), which helpts with tracking and auditing deployments.
+Each resource created by a blueprint maintains the connection to the blueprint (and the version), which helps with tracking and auditing deployments.

 #### Azure Policy